 What is CBG?

-Cannabigerol, or CBG, is a non-psychoactive cannabinoid typically most abundant in low-THC, high-CBD cannabis strains, including hemp.
+Cannabigerol, or CBG, is a non-psychoactive cannabinoid typically most abundant in low-THC and high-CBD cannabis strains, including hemp.
 Like THC, CBG reacts with the cannabinoid receptors in the brain.
-CBG, however, acts as a buffer to the psychoactivity of THC, by working to alleviate the paranoia sometimes caused by higher levels of THC.
+CBG, however, acts as a buffer to the psychoactivity of THC by working to alleviate the paranoia sometimes caused by higher levels of THC.

-CBG works to fight inflammation, pain and nausea, and works to slow the proliferation of cancer cells.
+CBG works to fight inflammation, pain, nausea and works to slow the proliferation of cancer cells.
 Research has shown it also significantly reduces intraocular eye pressure caused by glaucoma.
-Strains high in CBG will be beneficial treating conditions such as inflammatory bowel disease, Crohn’s disease and cancer.
+Strains high in CBG will be beneficial treating conditions such as inflammatory bowel disease, Crohn’s disease, and cancer.

 Research has shown that CBG is effective in the treatment of a variety of symptoms and conditions.
 Examples of conditions for which CBG is particularly effective in providing symptom relief are listed below:

 Colon carcinogenesis is inhibited by the TRPM8 antagonist cannabigerol, a Cannabis-derived non-psychotropic cannabinoid.